 - generating specialized white blood cells

 - getting rid of bacteria and viruses

-Swollen lymph nodes may also be the first signs of an HIV infection.
-The Mayo Clinic recommends that you call your doctor if your swollen lymph nodes last more than two to four weeks.
+Swollen lymph nodes may also be the first signs of an infection, including HIV.
+The Mayo Clinic recommends that you call your healthcare provider if swollen lymph nodes last more than two to four weeks.

-In addition to swollen lymph nodes, you might experience other symptoms of HIV infection, such as:
+In addition to swollen lymph nodes, non-specific symptoms of HIV include:

 - unexplained weight loss